Top 15 Things to Know Before Buying a Pop Up Camper

 1. Rent a Pop Up Camper BEFORE You Buy One!

-This is the number one tip we give to folks who ask me and Susan our advice about buying any type of RV.
+This is the number one tip we give to folks who ask me and Susan our advice about buying a pop up camper or any type of RV.
 We always recommend that you rent before you buy.

 If we bought first and figured this all out later we would have lost money because RVs go down in value, not up.
 So the way we see it, we saved thousands by renting first so we could be very educated buyers.